danehansen/display/README.md

 __Inheritance__ : Glitch > Object
 __Subclasses__ : AutoGlitch

 Instances of this class will take the image or element (with background image), and in real time glitch out the bytes of the image.
 No matter if the image is .jpg, .png, or .gif, it will by glitched like a .jpg becuase that is what looks the coolest.
 This effect will not work locally unless you set up a local server.
 Otherwise the canvas thinks it’s all tainted and craps out.
-Also, if you pull in an image from a different server, it will tain the canvas unless you make it think it’s coming from it’s own server, via a fpassthru or readfile (included) or some other serverside trickery.
+Also, if you pull in an image from a different server, it will taint the canvas unless you make it think it’s coming from it’s own server, via a fpassthru or readfile (included) or some other serverside trickery.

 ##Public Properties##